 Welcome to Lyceum Orchestras!
 For more information on our three Salt Lake City orchestras, click here.
-Our American Fork campus features eight audition-only ensembles, we are able to place most students in a performing group that meets the student at the threshold of their learning.
+Our American Fork campus features eight audition-only ensembles and is able to place most students in a performing group that meets the student at the threshold of their learning.
 Lyceum ensembles are divided by ability, not age, although we do require that students be going into 8th-12th grade to audition for Concert Orchestra and 9th-12th grade for Philharmonic.
 School ensembles come first!
 We encourage all students to participate in their school ensembles and ask that all participants practice at home and work with a private teacher.
 Any absence related to participating in school ensembles is excused including missing Lyceum concerts for your school ensembles.

 Audition Requirements and Instructions

-Auditions for the 2022-23 Season are currently being received according to the deadlines described below.
+Auditions for the 2024-25 season are now open!
 With our convenient recorded auditions, your cell phone recording of a recent recital or solo performance may be all the audition you need!
 We ask for roughly five minutes of solo playing for Concert or Philharmonic and 2-4 minutes for other ensembles.
 The solo should demonstrate the strengths of the player, memorization is preferred, accompaniment is optional.
 Also submit the student playing a scale of their choosing.
 The scale should highlight student’s mastery of range and tone.
 Play the maximum number of octaves possible with good tone.
 The scale and solo can be in separate videos or together.
 Percussionists must show proficiency on timpani and mallet instruments.

 The preferred method is to upload your cell phone video to YouTube, Google Drive, iPhotos, Dropbox or other file sharing format accessible via a link.
-Copy those links into the appropriate filed on our admission form.
+Copy those links into the appropriate field on the audition form.
 You should receive a confirmation email upon submission and expect to hear from us soon regarding placement.
-Please verify that the link is accessible for others to view (not private).
+Please verify that your video link is accessible for others to view (not private).
 Questions?
 Contact us at Lyceum@ahsmail.com.

-Students currently enrolled in the program who wish to return to the same ensemble have until April 15th to save their seat for next season by filling out the enrollment form.
-Students wishing to matriculate to the next ensemble must submit an audition by April 15th to receive priority seating.
+Students currently enrolled in the program who wish to return to the same ensemble do not need to audition.
+Simply enroll prior to May 1st to save your seat for the upcoming year.
+Students wishing to matriculate to the next ensemble must submit an audition by April 1st to receive priority seating.
 The audition submission form is available through our Harmony website.
 Check email for detailed instructions on how to submit.
-Returning Lyceum students who have not enrolled by May 7th may forfeit their seat to new applicants.
+Returning Lyceum students who have not enrolled by May 1st may forfeit their seat to new applicants.
 Seating is limited in all of our ensembles.

-We currently have limited openings in each of our eight ensembles.
+Each year there are usually openings in each of our eight ensembles.
 New students or students returning after a year or more away, should send in a recorded audition at their earliest convenience to be considered for next season.
-Priority auditions for the new students wishing to join the 2022-23 Season are due May 1st.
-Auditions for the 2022-23 Season will be accepted through Sept.
-1st or until open seats are filled.
+Priority auditions for the new students wishing to join the 2024-25 season open on May 1st and will remain open through September 1st or until all open seats are filled.
 If the initial recorded audition does not yield the desired result, students may submit additional auditions for the desired ensemble.
 Once a student enrolls in an ensemble their placement is considered final for that season.

 Following the audition, most applicants receive an email admitting them to one of our eight ensembles and the corresponding summer music festival placement where applicable.
 Questions about what level is right for you can be answered by the detailed ensemble descriptions on our About Us page.
 We try to avoid dividing ensembles by Suzuki book or ASTA levels and instead look to universal measures like vibrato, shifting, and the ability to play in difficult key signatures.
 When choosing an audition solo take these factors into account.
 For example a string player applying to Prelude needs to be able to play extensions but shifting is optional; Crescendo — limited shifting and some vibrato; Chamber – first through fifth positions and fluent vibrato, Symphonic – shifting into upper positions and difficult key signatures; Concert – full range of the instrument, Philharmonic – mastery and fluency across full range of the instrument.
 Try to choose a solo and scale that fully demonstrates your current level of mastery across the full range of the instrument.